Wookey Hole Caves: Cave archaeology

 Archaeological investigations were undertaken from 1859 to 1874 by William Boyd Dawkins, who moved to Somerset to study classics with the vicar of Wookey.
 On hearing of the discovery of bones by local workmen, he led excavations in the area of the hyena den.
 His work led to the discovery of the first evidence for the use by Paleolithic humans in the caves of the Mendip Hills.
-Middle Paleolithic tools have been found in association with butchered bones with a radiocarbon age of around 41,000 years.
+Middle Paleolithic tools thought to have been created by Neanderthals been found in the cave.
+These are thought to date to Marine Isotope Stage 3 (around 57-29,000 years ago).
+Most Neanderthal artifacts at Wookey Hole have been found in the Hyena Den, generally near the entrance, which shows evidence of on-site knapping.
+An incised red deer tooth found in association with these tools has a radiocarbon age of around 40,400±1600 years (though this age is uncalibrated and thus not true calendar years).

 Herbert E. Balch continued the work from 1904 to 1914, when he led excavations of the entrance passage (1904–1915), Witch's Kitchen (the first chamber) and Hell's Ladder (1926–1927) and the Badger Hole (1938–1954), where Roman coins from the 3rd century were discovered along with Aurignacian flint implements.
 Rhinoceros Hole was scheduled as an ancient monument in 1992.
 The 1911 work found 4 to 7 ft of stratification, mostly dating from the Iron Age and sealed into place by Romano-British artefacts.
 Finds included a silver coin of Marcia (124 BC), pottery, weapons and tools, bronze ornaments, and Roman coins from Vespasian to Valentinian II (1st to 4th centuries).

 The work was continued, first by E. J. Mason from 1946 to 1949, and then by G. R. Morgan in 1972.
 Later work led by Edgar Kingsley Tratman explored the human occupation of Rhinoceros Hole, and showed that the fourth chamber of the great cave was a Romano-British cemetery.
 During excavations in 1954–1957 at Hole Ground, just outside the entrance to the cave, the foundations of a 1st-century hut and Iron Age pottery were seen.
 These were covered by the foundations of Roman buildings, dating from the 1st to the late 4th century.